CarlGao4/Demucs-Gui/usage.md

 1. Download the latest version of Demucs GUI from [GitHub Releases](https://github.com/CarlGao4/Demucs-Gui/releases) or [FossHUB](https://www.fosshub.com/Demucs-GUI.html).
 There are different download types:
 - `CUDA Windows 64-bit`: For Windows users with NVIDIA GPU (whose compute capability is greater than 3.5).
 - `CPU Windows 64-bit`: For Windows users without NVIDIA GPU.
+- `MKL Windows 64-bit`: For Windows users with Intel GPU (Intel Arc & Intel Xe).
+Not recommended to users who only have integrated Intel GPU.
 <!-- - `ROCm Windows 64-bit`: For Windows users with AMD GPU. -->
 - `CPU macOS 64-bit`: For macOS users with Intel CPU.
+- `CPU, MPS macOS ARM64`: For macOS users with Apple Silicon CPU.
+MPS acceleration is available.
 - `CPU macOS 64-bit; MPS macOS Rosetta 2`: For macOS users (Both Intel Mac and Apple Silicon Mac).
 You may need to install Rosetta 2 on Apple Silicon Mac.
 MPS acceleration is available on Apple Silicon Mac.
 <!-- - `MPS macOS ARM64`: For macOS users with Apple Silicon CPU. -->